Toxicofera: Criticism

 Other scientists such as Washington State University biologist Kenneth V. Kardong and toxicologists Scott A. Weinstein and Tamara L. Smith, have stated that the allegation of venom glands found in many of these animals "has had the effect of underestimating the variety of complex roles played by oral secretions in the biology of reptiles, produced a very narrow view of oral secretions and resulted in misinterpretation of reptilian evolution".
 According to these scientists "reptilian oral secretions contribute to many biological roles other than to quickly dispatch prey".
 These researchers concluded that, "Calling all in this clade venomous implies an overall potential danger that does not exist, misleads in the assessment of medical risks, and confuses the biological assessment of squamate biochemical systems".

-More recently, it has been suggested that many of the shared toxins that underlie the Toxicofera hypothesis are in fact not toxins at all.
+More recent research has found that the majority of genes used to support the establishment of the Toxicofera clade were not uniquely expressed in venom and venom structures, but rather in multiple body structures and are likely to more closely reflect maintenance genes.
+This evidence, pointing to misinterpretation of phylogenetic trees and incomplete tissue sampling in formation of the Toxicofera hypothesis, places doubt on the assumption that the common ancestor of the clade was indeed venomous, and suggests instead that venom has evolved multiple times in reptiles.